kragen/derctuo/markdown/taking-screenshots.md

-Mirage is an image viewer with a relatively accessible "crop" option on its "Edit" menu, as well as a full-screen or full-window screenshot option on its "File" menu; it's a much easier way to crop existing images than the GIMP.
+Mirage is an image viewer with a relatively accessible “crop” option on its “Edit” menu, as well as a full-screen or full-window screenshot option on its “File” menu; it’s a much easier way to crop existing images than the GIMP.
 Beware, by default it saves the screenshots into directories like `/tmp/mirage-EYotN0`.
-The cropping functionality is also somewhat suboptimal since the view of the image in the cropping window is teensy (though what's shown on the left side of the screenshot above is the thumbnails of other nearby files).
+The cropping functionality is also somewhat suboptimal since the view of the image in the cropping window is teensy (though what’s shown on the left side of the screenshot above is the thumbnails of other nearby files).
 Having cropped the image you can save it over the original with no further confirmation.